dagster-io/dagster-cloud-serverless-quickstart/README.md

 At this point, the Workflow should complete successfully.
 If builds are failing, ensure that your secrets are properly set and that your deployment has finished activating.

-## Developing Locally
+## Next Steps

+Now that your GitHub repository is setup with CI/CD to deploy to Dagster Cloud, you can add your own Dagster code.
 To run this project locally with dagit first install its local developement dependencies

 ```bash
 pip install -e ".[dev]"